The Foul That Costs More Than Two Points

 The moment

 The fourth quarter was different.
-We switched from zone to man-to-man, the game opened up, and suddenly we were moving again.
+We switched from zone to man-to-man and the game opened up.
 Real defensive pressure, contested shots, live rebounds — and from those, actual fast breaks.
-The game we’d prepared for finally arrived.
+The game we’d prepared for finally arrived, one quarter before it was too late.

 The contrast made the problem obvious.
-The issue in the first three quarters wasn’t effort.
-It was discipline.
+The first three quarters weren’t an effort problem.

 What it teaches